Georg Christoph Lichtenberg: Scrap books

 These notebooks first became known to the world after the man's death, when the first and second editions of Lichtenbergs Vermischte Schriften (1800–06 and 1844–53) were published by his sons and brothers.
 After the initial publications, however, notebooks G and H, and most of notebook K, were destroyed or disappeared.
 Those missing parts are believed to have contained sensitive materials.
 The manuscripts of the remaining notebooks are preserved in Göttingen University.

-The notebooks contain quotations of passages that struck Lichtenberg, titles of books to read, autobiographical sketches, and short or long reflections, including keen observations on human nature, in the manner of the 17th-century French moralists.
+The notebooks contain quotations of passages that struck Lichtenberg (like his recension of the supercentenarian Francesco Hupazoli's life), titles of books to read, autobiographical sketches, and short or long reflections, including keen observations on human nature, in the manner of the 17th-century French moralists.
 Those reflections helped him earn his posthumous fame as one of the best aphorists in Western intellectual history.
 Some scholars have attempted to distill a system of thought of Lichtenberg's scattered musings, but he was not a professional philosopher, and had no need to present, or to conceive, a consistent philosophy.

 The scrapbooks reveal a critical and analytical way of thinking and emphasis on experimental evidence in physics, through which he became one of the early founders and advocates of modern scientific methodology.

 The more experience and experiments are accumulated during the exploration of nature, the more faltering its theories become.
 It is always good though not to abandon them instantly.
 For every hypothesis which used to be good at least serves the purpose of duly summarizing and keeping all phenomena until its own time.
 One should lay down the conflicting experience separately, until it has accumulated sufficiently to justify the efforts necessary to edifice a new theory.
 (Lichtenberg: scrapbook JII/1602) Lichtenberg, an atheist, satirized religion saying "I thank the Lord a thousand times for having made me become an atheist."

-Arthur Schopenhauer admired Lichtenberg greatly for what he had written in his notebooks.
-He called him one of those who "think ... for their own instruction", who are "genuine 'thinkers for themselves' in both senses of the words".